 History of the Bay Theatre

-The Bay Theatre was originally constructed in 1947.
+The Bay Theatre was originally constructed and opened in 1945.
 At one time it was a Fox West Coast theater.
 Richard Loderhose purchased the theater in 1975.

 After removing some of the seats, Loderhose installed a 1928-built Wurlitzer organ that he had purchased in the early 1960s from New York City’s Paramount Theater.
 Designed by organist Jesse Crawford, the 21 rank instrument had originally been installed in the Paramount Building’s radio studio (the Paramount’s auditorium organ is now in the Century II Exhibition Hall in Wichita, Kansas).
 The studio organ was used not only for broadcasts but for making recordings.
 Loderhouse acquired the organ in 1960 and installed it in his Long Island house.
 He moved it to the Bay Theatre in 1975.
 He expanded the organ from its original 21 ranks to 54 ranks.
 It was called the largest Wurlitzer pipe organ in any operating theater in the world at that time.